Are you a parent and looking for some tips on how to toddler-proof Christmas and make the house and decorations safe from wandering hands?

 So it’s very early yet, but seeing as we now have a very mobile, active and curious toddler who is bound to take a huge interest in anything new – especially if it’s red or sparkly – I’ve started thinking of some other ways to baby-proof our decorations this year.
 So apart from the Christmas tree wall sticker, so far I’ve come up with…

-- Have a small(er) tree we can perch somewhere that’s not the floor
+- Have a small(er) tree you can perch somewhere that’s not the floor – on a shelf, ledge or table.
+The years of having a giant tree will come, honestly!

-- Not leaving cables and fairy light wires) dangling down or attached to low plugs
+- Don’t leave cables and fairy light wires dangling down or attached to low plugs

-- Finding some really sturdy Christmas decorations that can be played with (does anyone make ride-on reindeer, maybe?)
+- Find some really sturdy Christmas decorations that can be played with (does anyone make ride-on reindeer, maybe?)